bigdaveakers/Helium-Guides/docs/handy-guides/first-days.md

 ![13](https://github.com/bigdaveakers/Helium-Guides/blob/patch-1/docs/media/screenshots/first-days-13.png)

-You will see a Mining Reward activity in a brown box and you will receive a reward
+You will see a Mining Reward activity in a brown box and you will receive a reward.

 ![12](https://github.com/bigdaveakers/Helium-Guides/blob/patch-1/docs/media/screenshots/first-days-12.png)